bryrock/httpbl/README.txt

  * Optional Comment checking only (re-writes comments from bad IPs and bans from future visits)
  * Optional 3 levels of logging (Error only, Positive Lookups or Verbose)
  * Length of time cached visits are held are determined by configurable settings.
- * Default Views included (see blocked and whitelisted IPs with links to their Honeypot profiles)
+ * Two Default Views included (see blocked and whitelisted IPs with links to their Honeypot profiles)
  * Basic statistics on the number of blocked visits
  * Can be used for Honeypot link placement only (no blocking)